GiedriusT/tamulaitis-page/public/content/hub-attack-vr/README.md

 ![Hub Attack VR Rudeboy](https://tamulaitis.lt/images/hub-attack-vr/hub-attack-vr-rudeboy.webp)
 ![Hub Attack VR Mleko Zambrowskie](https://tamulaitis.lt/images/hub-attack-vr/mleko-zambrowskie-meadow.webp)

 The somewhat exotic choice of weapon was based on the fact that the kitchen of the co-working space was always filled with boxes of "Mleko Zambrowskie" and people working in Sapiegos Tech Part already had some inside jokes about it.
-Diving deep into unnecessary details it's worth mentioning that Poland always have better prices than the ones we have in Lithuania, therefore big companies tend to choose polish products and "Mleko Zambrowskie" is one of them.
+Diving deep into unnecessary details it's worth mentioning that Poland always has better prices than the ones we have in Lithuania, therefore big companies tend to choose polish products and "Mleko Zambrowskie" is one of the examples.
 But usually the names of these, as most polish words, sound funny to us lithuanians.

 When you hit the rude boy with the pack of "Mleko Zambrowskie" he explodes into a cloud of sunflower seeds and says a funny taunt.
 The more of them you manage to hit during the given time, the more points you score.
 That's the whole gameplay loop.